skyline-GTRr32/OKI-TRACE/README.md

 When we send a prompt to a Large Language Model (LLM), we get a response.
 But we have no idea **how** it arrived at that response.
 If the output is wrong, biased, or nonsensical, we can't tell if the model misunderstood the prompt, got derailed mid-generation, or was correct until the final token.
 We are operating in a black box—making debugging and improvement a matter of guesswork, not engineering.

 **OKI TRACE** is the diagnostic tool for this problem.
 It is a **local-first, zero-configuration** observability dashboard that gives you a complete, **step-by-step and layer-by-layer** trace of your model's execution.
-It is not a demo.
-It is a production-ready system for builders who need to move from "demo culture" to building **reliable, interpretable** systems.
+It is  a demo.

 ---
+## Why We Built This

+There was no single place where you could **chat** with a model and **inspect** its internals (logits, attention, Logit Lens) for each reply.
+OKI TRACE is that unified dashboard—chat and trace in one flow.

 ## How OKI TRACE Works

 OKI TRACE gives you a simple, powerful way to inspect the inner workings of any **HuggingFace `AutoModelForCausalLM`**–compatible model.
 Run a local Streamlit dashboard, chat with your model, and visualize the **entire generation process**—every token, every layer, every decision.